 This Procedures Guide assists you in participating early and continuously in the annual CPA work program.
 The annual CPA work program is the process by which amendments are reviewed and evaluated for the Comprehensive Plan.
-The City Council will consider amendments to the Comprehensive Plan on an annual basis only, except for emergencies and as identified in the Growth Management Act.
+The City Council will consider amendments to the Comprehensive Plan not more frequently than once a year, except for emergencies and as identified in the Growth Management Act.

 Applications to initiate an amendment may be submitted between December 1 and January 31 for the immediately following year's annual CPA work program.
-Fill out the forms (available at https://development.bellevuewa.gov/, make the application in person, and pay the application fee.
+Fill out the forms (available online and at the Permit Counter), make the application in person, and pay the application fee.

-PLEASE NOTE that CPA review is a two-step process.
+PLEASE NOTE that CPA review has two steps.
 The first Threshold Review process (LUC 20.30I.130.A.1.a) determines whether applications should be included in the annual CPA work program.
 The second Final Review process (LUC 20.30I.130.A.1.b) evaluates those applications in the annual CPA work program, where a final decision is made by the Bellevue City Council.

-If you are initiating a site-specific CPA and want to combine it with a Concurrent Rezone, please refer to Submittal Requirements Sheet 53b included on page six of this Guide.
+If you are initiating a site-specific CPA and want to combine it with a Rezone, please refer to Submittal Requirements Sheet 53b included on page 6 of this Guide.
 A concurrent rezone application provides the opportunity to shorten the overall review time for CPA and rezone of a specific site.
-However, the rezone application will be only reviewed sequentially after CPA adoption, and the rezone application will be cancelled if the CPA is not adopted.
+However, the rezone application will be only reviewed sequentially after CPA action, and the rezone application will be cancelled if the CPA is not adopted.